MuhammadUmar7195/JOBHIVE/Readme.md

 EMAIL_PASSWORD = your_gmail_app_password # sender email app security password
 ```

-**Email_Password is a 16 digit google password which you can find in your gmail security app passwords.
-So don't confuse it.**
+**Email_Password is a 16-digit Google password which you can find in your Gmail security app passwords.
+So please don't confuse it.**

 ### Usage